Wow FM

-Wow FM (100.7 FM, callsign "2WOW") is a community radio station based in St Marys in Sydney.
-The station broadcasts to part of Western Sydney, mainly centered on the City of Penrith.
-Wow FM is a volunteer-run organisation and is funded through listener support, grants and limited commercial sponsorship.
+Wow FM (100.7 FM, callsign "2WOW") was a community radio station based in St Marys in Sydney.
+The station broadcast to part of Western Sydney, mainly centered on the City of Penrith.
+Wow FM was a volunteer-run organisation and was funded through listener support, grants and limited commercial sponsorship.

 Programming

-The station's programs cover a range of music styles including adult contemporary, rock and roll, country, multicultural and Christian programming, although for vast parts of the day, relays satellite programming from the Community Radio Network (CRN).
-Wow FM also broadcasts programs that are presented by special interest groups or in languages other than English.
+WOW FM's programs covered different music styles on an ad-hoc basis, including adult contemporary, rock and roll, country, multicultural and Christian programming,.
+Wow FM also broadcast programs that were presented by special interest groups or in languages other than English.